 You can have someone you trust with you during an intake session.

-During an intake session the mental health worker will ask you questions.
+- During an intake session, the mental health worker may ask you:

 What happens next